 Dr Alistair Jewell

-LECTURER IN HEALTH & SOCIAL CARE (T&S)
+LECTURER IN HEALTH AND SOCIAL CARE

 Alistair completed his PhD on Asset-Based Community Development and Homelessness in 2016 at the University of Central Lancashire.
 Alongside his study, he also taught classes at UCLan and the nearby partner institution Runshaw College, as well as Bolton University before taking a full-time position at Liverpool Hope University following the completion of his doctorate.
 He has taught many different subjects at FE, BA and MA level including Social Policy, Community and Social Care, Health and Well-Being, Health and Social Care, and Youth and Community Work amongst others.